 Feeding Frequency: Several feedings per day

-Glowlight Tetras are not easy to care for provided their water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+Glowlight Tetras are easy to care for provided their water is kept clean.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-The Glowlight Tetra will do best in schools of 5 or more, so they need and aquarium that is at least 15 gallons or larger.
-This is a very undemanding species, as can be seen by the wide range of acceptable conditions.
-They will do best with soft light and peat filtered water.
-To simulate the black waters that they come from add a mesh bag of aquarium safe peat to the filter.
-Lighting should be dim and this can accomplished with floating plants,
+The Glowlight Tetra will do best in schools of 5 or more, so they need an aquarium that is at least 15 gallons or larger.
+This very undemanding species will tolerate a wide range of conditions, but they do best with soft light and peat-filtered water.
+To simulate the black waters that they come from, add a mesh bag of aquarium-safe peat to the filter.
+Lighting should be dimmed by adding some floating plants.

 A biotype setup is the best choice for this tetra and is very easy to put together.
 The substrate should be made up of river sand.
-Provide some driftwood branches and twisted roots for decor and areas of retreat.
-Some dried leaves can be added to stain the water and give them a natural feel.
+Provide some driftwood branches and twisted roots for decor and to create areas of retreat.
+Some dried leaves can be added to stain the water and give the aquarium a natural feel.
 Leaves should be removed and replaced every few weeks.
-Their natural habitat does not have many plants so it is not necessary to include them.
+Their natural habitat does not have many plants, so it is not necessary to include them.